aleshaleksey/fansys23/02-base-rules.md

 ___
 #### Sight

 Sight is the ability to see.
-An entity with sight can detect and distinguish shapes that it can draw a straight line to that is not blocked by opaque objects (line of sight).
+An entity with sight can detect and distinguish shapes that it can draw a straight line to, that is not blocked by opaque objects (line of sight).
 In addition it can often distinguish considerable details such as colour (if it has colour vision) or texture.
 This ability can only be used if there is a considerable amount of light, eg outside in daytime, or in a well lit indoor space.

 Entities with sight may then make an ["observe"](05-skills.md#observe) roll to gain additional visual information.

-If light levels are low, eg. on a starlit/moonlit night, in a candle-lit hideout, these rolls are made at disadvantage, likewise, all targets of ranged "targeted attacks" and melee attacks beyond the entity's normal reach are considered to be "heavily obscured".
+If light levels are too low to distinguish detail (eg too low to read words on a page), eg. on a starlit/moonlit night, in a candle-lit hideout, these rolls are made at disadvantage.
+Likewise, all targets of ranged "targeted attacks" and melee attacks beyond the entity's normal reach are considered to be "heavily obscured".
 In addition ["Prospect"](05-skills.md#investigateprospect), ["Navigate"](05-skills.md#navigate) and ["Track"](05-skills.md#track) rolls are made at disadvantage in low light conditions or darkness unless the entity making them is adapted to rely on other senses or has a special sense which is applicable in that situation.
 All of the drawbacks of low light levels (but not complete darkness) are negated by "low light vision".
 Furthermore a character with low-light vision treats the area within twice the "dim light" radius of a light source as if it were dim light (if it is not otherwise illuminated).
 Thus if the "dim light" radius of a torch ends within 40ft, a character with "low-light vision" would see within 40ft of the torch as if it were in bright light, and between 40-80ft as if it were in dim light.

 In total or near total darkness, eg in an unlit cave or catacomb, or on a moonless, cloudy night (barring torchlight), an entity with ordinary sight or even "low light vision" is ["blind"](10-conditions-types.md#conditions-in-detail).
 Similarly an "invisible" entity cannot be detected by ordinary sight, but the tracks it leaves might be visually detectable with a ["track"](05-skills.md#track) roll, following the normal rules for the skill.